How To Take the Stress Out of December

-It’s a time to set aside at least some of our regular schedule while we enjoy Christmas unit studies, read Christmas books, plan and prepare for special gatherings, complete fun Christmas science activities, and other celebratory things.
+It’s a time to set aside at least some of our regular schedule.
+We enjoy Christmas unit studies, read Christmas books, plan and prepare for special gatherings, complete fun Christmas science activities, and other celebratory things.
 We don’t throw out the entire schedule now that my youngest is in middle school, but we used to change up almost everything.
 Such precious memories are made during these few weeks!

 I jot down things I’d like to accomplish each week leading up to Christmas.
 I typically wait until the week of to sort out the actual school plans for each week, but I know what I need to fit in and can sort it out according to what the week actually looks like by the time it arrives.

 A Peaceful Christmas